Bangor Academy and Sixth Form College: Status and awards

 Following April 2016, the students and staff had achieved a new Guinness World Record for the most persons doing sit-ups at the same time (827), overtaking the previous record of 503.

 Curriculum

 The school offers Key Stage 3, GCSE and A level provision.
 It is part of both the North Down and Ards Learning Communities and is a member of the Bangor Learning Partnership.
 Through these relationships additional subjects become available to pupils and are provided depending on need.

 There are curriculum links with the South Eastern Regional College (SERC) which is directly across the road from the school.

 Building

 The school building was built following a Public Private Partnership scheme and opened in 2008.

-Official opening

-Prince Edward, Earl of Wessex officially opened the new building on Thursday 3 December 2009.
+Prince Edward, Earl of Wessex officially opened the new building on 3 December 2009.